caribank/yawarana-sketch/output/github/README.md

 # A digital sketch grammar of Yawarana

-# Verbs (label:sec:verbs)
+# Verbs

+(label:sec:verbs)

 TODO: write introduction about verbs

 (ref:sec:verb-template)

-## Basic morphological template (label:sec:verb-template)
+## Basic morphological template

+(label:sec:verb-template)

-The following table shows the morpological template of Yawarana verbs, i.e. the order in which bound morphemes can occur within a vebral word form.
+The following table shows a morpological template of Yawarana verbs, i.e. the order in which bound morphemes can occur within a vebral word form.